-Ph.D. students must also make at least two journal club presentations during the course of their degree program.
+Ph.D. students must also make at least one journal club presentation in HUGEN 2028 during the course of their degree program.

 Summer Research in Progress Seminar (SRIP): During the summer, the Department organizes a Summer Research in Progress Seminar series, where Ph.D. students give a talk describing their research.
 This provides an opportunity to practice and develop scientific presentation skills, as well as receive helpful feedback in a supportive environment.
 Ph.D. students are required to attend at least 50% of the seminars for 3 years and present at least twice during the course of their degree program.